Catholic education in the Diocese of Parramatta

-There has been Catholic education in the Diocese of Parramatta since before the Second World War.
-There are 76 Catholic systemic schools in the diocese (54 primary and 22 secondary) with a total student population of around 41,000.
+There has been Catholic education in the Diocese of Parramatta since the first catholic school was established in the Parramatta area in 1820.
+There are 80 Catholic systemic schools in the diocese (58 of which are primary and 22 secondary) with a total student population of around 43,000 and a staff population of around 5,000.
 There are also six non-systemic or congregational (independent) Catholic schools.